 The Purchaser shall ensure that the Products are packaged properly when shipping any Products to DECTRIS for whatever reason.
 The Purchaser shall further ensure that the shipment is adequately insured.
-Unless this Agreement expressly provides otherwise, all costs associated with the shipment of the Products from the Purchaser to DECTRIS shall be borne by the Purchaser.
+With exception of the shipments in order to repair Products under Warranty as defined in Clause 11, all costs associated with the shipment of the Products from the Purchaser to DECTRIS shall be borne by the Purchaser.
 Any damages to the Products which occur due to the improper packaging of the Products when sending Products to DECTRIS, including all associated costs, shall entirely be borne by the Purchaser.

 All intellectual property rights associated with the Products (including the intellectual property rights to the contents of the Product Documentation, to the Software and to the electric circuit layouts used in the Products) shall solely remain with DECTRIS.

 The Purchaser shall have no right to copy, amend or distribute the Product Documentation to any third party or to make the Product Documentation otherwise available to any third party.

 Both parties mutually undertake not to disclose any trade secrets, contractual information or data of which they become aware in the course of the fulfillment of this Agreement.

 In particular, the Purchaser shall not disclose to any third party any information with respect to the commercial agreement set out in this Agreement or the technology, methods, techniques and know-how used by DECTRIS.